coolvaibhav/curl-handler/README.md

 # curl-handler
 provides support for using curl via shortcodes

-you can use following command to include it using composer
+You can use the following command to include it using the composer

 `composer require wpoets/curl-handler`